The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Gradient flow calibrations for a regular network

-and analogously on the other wedges $W_{j,p}$ and $W_{p,i}$.
-To define $\eta_k$ on the interpolation wedges, we make use of the interpolation parameter as built in Lemma~\ref{lemma:interpolation_functions}.
+and analogously on the other interface wedges~$W_{j,k}$ and~$W_{k,i}$.
+To define~$\eta_p$ on the interpolation wedges, we use the interpolation parameter built in Lemma~\ref{lemma:interpolation_functions}.
 To clarify the direction of interpolation, i.e., on which boundary of the interpolation wedge the corresponding interpolation function is equal to one or zero, we make use of the following notational convention.
-For a triple junction $\mathcal{T}_k$ with the phases $i,j,p\in\{1,\ldots,P\}$ being present let us define two interpolation functions for each interpolation wedge.
-For the interpolation wedge $W_i$, say, we denote by $\lambda_{i}^{j}$ the interpolation function as built in Lemma~\ref{lemma:interpolation_functions} and which is equal to one on $(\partial W_{i,j}\cap\partial W_{i})\setminus\mathcal{T}_{k}$ and which vanishes on $(\partial W_{p,i}\cap\partial W_{i})\setminus\mathcal{T}_{k}$.
-We also define $\lambda_{i}^{p}:= 1-\lambda_{i}^{j}$ which interpolates on $W_{i}$ in the opposite direction.
+For the interpolation wedge~$W_i$, say, we denote by~$\lambda_{i}^{j,k}$ the interpolation function as built in Lemma~\ref{lemma:interpolation_functions} and which interpolates from~$j$ to~$k$ in the sense that it is equal to one on $(\partial W_{i,j}\cap\partial W_{i})\setminus\mathcal{T}_{p}$ and which vanishes on $(\partial W_{k,i}\cap\partial W_{i})\setminus\mathcal{T}_{p}$.
+We also define $\lambda_{i}^{k,j}:= 1-\lambda_{i}^{j,k}$ which interpolates on $W_{i}$ in the opposite direction from~$k$ to~$j$.
 Analogously, one introduces the interpolation functions on the other interpolation wedges.
-Finally, we may then define
+We may then define